 8. GRADO Prestige Series Wired Open-Back Stereo Headphones

-Found for under $300, the Grado GW100 wireless headphones offer excellent sound quality and Bluetooth capability with open back design.
+Found for under $300, the Grado GW100 wireless headphones offer excellent sound quality and Bluetooth capability with an open back design.
 Battery life can last a little over 15 hours and full charge with a micro-USB cord only requires two hours of charging.
 While the battery life is not overly impressive, and those 15 hours are at mid-level volumes, the battery does last long enough for regular daily use and two hours for a full charge is remarkable.

 The open-back design is a mainstay in Grado headphones.
-The open-back design is preferred by a select corner of the headphone market, and not typically offered in wireless headphones, mainly because they lack noise cancellation and suggest quite a bit of sound leakage which then narrows their usage capabilities.
+The open-back design is preferred by a select corner of the headphone market, and is not typically offered in wireless headphones, mainly because they lack noise cancellation and suggest quite a bit of sound leakage which then narrows their usage capabilities.

 While their fit may not be ideal for smaller heads, their lightweight is appealing for comfort and long listening sessions.
-The Grado GW100’s are not an overwhelmingly impressive headphone, but they do offer a unique open-back design style for wireless listening and great sound quality.
+The Grado GW100’s are not an overwhelmingly impressive headphones, but they do offer a unique open-back design style for wireless listening and great sound quality.
 Grado is well known for its wired headphones, and the Grado GW100’s are their first attempt at wireless headphones.

 The Grado GW100’s do not offer any noise canceling.
 Outside background noise can clearly be heard over the headphone’s audio, especially in noisy environments like the subway.
 With the headphones being designed as an open back, there are also a lot of sound leakages making them less than ideal for listening while at work or in quiet environments.
 The open back also deters any noise cancellation since the drivers can direct sound both in and out of the ear cups.